sappelhoff/pyprep/.github/CONTRIBUTING.md

    version and updating the "Authors" section.
 "Authors" are all people who committed code or in other ways contributed to `pyprep` (e.g., by reviewing PRs, moderating discussions).
-1. commit the change and `git push` to master (or make a pull request).
+1. commit the change and `git push` to main (or make a pull request).
    Start your commit message with `[REL]`.
-1. make an annotated tag `git tag -a -m "1.2.3" 1.2.3 upstream/master` (This
+1. make an annotated tag `git tag -a -m "1.2.3" 1.2.3 upstream/main` (This
    assumes that you have a git remote configured with the name "upstream" and pointing to https://github.com/sappelhoff/pyprep).
 1. `git push --follow-tags upstream`
 1. make a release on GitHub, using the git tag from the previous step (e.g., `1.2.3`).
 Fill the tag name into all fields of the release.

-Then the release is done and master has to be prepared for development of the next release:
+Then the release is done and main has to be prepared for development of the next release:

 1. add a "current" headline to `docs/whats_new.rst`
-1. commit the changes and `git push` to master (or make a pull request)
+1. commit the changes and `git push` to main (or make a pull request)